WGN-TV: WGN goes national (1978–1995)

-As it gained national exposure, Channel 9 underestimated WFLD's ability to acquire top-rated, off-network syndicated programs.
-WFLD's respective owners during this timeframe—Field Communications and Metromedia, the latter of which acquired WFLD in 1982 as part of Field and partner company Kaiser Broadcasting's concurring exits from the television industry—were particularly aggressive in their programming acquisitions as they leveraged their independent stations in other major and mid-sized markets for the strongest programs among those entering into syndication.
-Channel 32 began strengthening its syndication slate in the fall of 1979, when it acquired the local rights to off-network series such as M*A*S*H, Happy Days and All in the Family, which helped it edge ahead of WGN-TV in the ratings by the end of that year.
-Not to stay outdone, after Tribune appointed Robert King to replace Sheldon Cooper (who was promoted to president and CEO of the upstart Tribune Entertainment syndication unit) as the station's general manager in 1982, WGN-TV began making its own efforts to acquire stronger first-run and off-network syndicated programs, gaining the rights to series such as Laverne & Shirley, Good Times, Little House on the Prairie and WKRP in Cincinnati.
-WGN's ratings improved throughout the 1980s under the stewardship of King and his successor, Dennis FitzSimons (who later elevated to President of Tribune Broadcasting, then Executive Vice President, and finally Chairman/CEO of the Tribune Company before stepping down in 2007), firmly overtaking WFLD to again become the market's top-rated independent by the end of the decade.
+Channel 32 began strengthening its syndication slate in late 1979, when it acquired the local rights to off-network series such as M*A*S*H, Happy Days and All in the Family, which helped it edge ahead of WGN-TV in the ratings by the end of that year.
+Tribune appointed Robert King to replace Sheldon Cooper, who was promoted to president and CEO of the new Tribune Entertainment syndication unit, as the station's general manager in 1982.
+WGN-TV then acquired the right to strong, first-run, and off-network syndicated programs, such as Laverne & Shirley, Good Times, Little House on the Prairie, and WKRP in Cincinnati.
+WGN's ratings improved throughout the 1980s under King and his successor, Dennis FitzSimons, overtaking WFLD to again become the market's top-rated independent by the end of the decade.

-WGN-TV gained two additional UHF independent competitors over the course of eight months in the early 1980s.
-On September 18, 1981, Focus Broadcasting signed on Joliet-based WFBN (channel 66, now WGBO-DT), initially running a mix of local public-access programs during the daytime hours and the Spectrum subscription service at night.
-Then on April 4, 1982, a shared operation over UHF channel 60 launched, involving Metrowest Corporation-owned English-language outlet WPWR-TV (which primarily carried the sports-centered pay service Sportsvision) and HATCO-60-owned Spanish-language outlet WBBS-TV (now UniMás owned-and-operated station WXFT-DT).
-(WBBS took over channel 60 full-time after WPWR moved to channel 50 in January 1987, as a byproduct of Metrowest's 1986 buyout of HATCO-60's share of the license and subsequent sale of the allocation to the Home Shopping Network.)
+WGN-TV gained two additional UHF independent competitors over eight months in the early 1980s.
+On September 18, 1981, Focus Broadcasting signed on Joliet, Illinois–based WFBN (channel 66, now WGBO-DT), initially showing local public-access programs during the day and the Spectrum subscription service at night.
+On April 4, 1982, a shared operation over UHF channel 60 involving Metrowest Corporation-owned English-language outlet WPWR-TV, which primarily carried the sports-centered pay service Sportsvision, and HATCO-60-owned Spanish-language outlet WBBS-TV (now UniMás owned-and-operated station WXFT-DT) was launched.
+(Note: WBBS took over channel 60 full-time after WPWR moved to channel 50 in January 1987, as a byproduct of Metrowest's 1986 buyout of HATCO-60's share of the license and subsequent sale of the allocation to the Home Shopping Network.))
 WGN and WFLD remained the market's strongest independent stations as they both had more robust programming inventories than their competitors.

 Former logo, used from August 1983 to May 3, 1993.